Volunteer to Make A Difference

 Come join the fun and keep your river wild and scenic!
 For more information and the river clean up events, please call (570) 685-4871.

 If you are someone who enjoys spending time outdoors, consider yourself to be a "people person", and find yourself with some extra time on your hands, then signing up to be a Watershed Steward may be the perfect opportunity for you!
 We are seeking individuals to spend 4 hour shifts at some of the busiest Upper Delaware River boat launches and access points performing visual inspections of boats, canoes, kayaks and other craft entering and exiting the water to ensure that aquatic invasive species are not clinging to the vessels.
 Watershed Stewards stationed at these access points will also be able to play a part in stopping the introduction and transport of invasive species by fishing tackle, footwear, and boat trailers by conducting visual inspections, interviewing water body users, and encouraging them to properly clean all equipment before using it on another body of water.

 We are looking for volunteers for this rewarding program from Memorial Day through Labor Day, primarily Fridays, Saturdays, and Sundays.
 No matter if you can do one 4 hour shift or volunteer every Friday throughout the summer, we would accept your assistance with this environmental awareness project.
-Training will be provided for new volunteers in May 2015.
-For more information or to sign up for the training, please call (570)729-7842.
+For more information please call (570)685-4871 ext.6604.

 Zane Grey Museum Volunteer